-The new iPhone is just around the corner – but before it arrives, current iPhones and iPads will be getting an upgrade of their own in the form of iOS 11.
+The new iPhone models are just around the corner – but before they arrive, current iPhones and iPads have received an upgrade of their own in the form of iOS 11.
 It’s the biggest shakeup of Apple’s operating system in years, and we’ve been going hands-on to bring you the lowdown.

 The redesigned Control Centre is much more flexible

 Let’s start with one of the biggest, and most necessary, changes: a completely overhauled Control Centre.
 In case you were wondering, that’s the little control panel you access by swiping up from the bottom of the screen!

 When this feature was introduced in iOS 7, it provided quick and convenient access to some of the most commonly used settings, and it’s remained largely unchanged since then.